ElTiko94/Task-Manager/README.md

 - Import and export tasks in CSV, JSON, or ICS formats from the File menu
 - Optional due dates and priority levels for tasks
 - Mark tasks as completed
+- Sort tasks by priority, due date, or name
 - Switch themes from the View menu

 ## Color Coding